roblee01/cyclinbayes/README.md

 #> 0.04550084 0.16964687
 ```

+Matrix valued parameters, such as the causal effect matrix $B$ or the
+mixture means and variances $(\mu_{ik},\tau_{ik})$, are stored as
+flattened matrices, where each column corresponds to a specific
+parameter entry and each row represents one MCMC iteration.
+These
+quantities are summarized using `summary_posterior_matrix()`, which
+computes HPD and equal tailed credible intervals column wise, returning
+interval estimates for every underlying matrix element.

-Next, we illustrate posterior uncertainty for the causal effect
+To illustrate, we examine posterior uncertainty in the causal effect
 coefficients.
-Below we show the HPD and credible intervals for the
+The figure below displays the HPD and credible intervals
-nonzero entries of the causal effect matrix, with the dashed red line
+for all nonzero entries of $B$, with the dashed red line indicating the
-indicating the true weight.
-The credible intervals tightly capture the
+true weight.
+The credible intervals tightly capture the ground truth
-true values, and the HPD estimates lie close to the reference line,
+values, and the HPD estimates lie close to the reference line,
 demonstrating that the method recovers both causal strength and graph
 structure accurately.